Carol Cram at Pratto del Valle in Prato

 This map was created with Wanderlog, an itinerary planner on iOS and Android

-The Uffizi Gallery is large and brimming with amazing art.
-Pace yourself.
-I suggest you focus on enjoying ten to twenty pieces rather than stopping to admire every piece.
+As mentioned above, the Uffizi Gallery is large and brimming with amazing art, particularly Renaissance masterpieces.
+To avoid burnout, I suggest you focus on enjoying ten to twenty pieces rather than stopping to admire every piece.
 Doing so will quickly exhaust you.

 Crowds of people in a hallway in the Uffizi Gallery in Florence.